 Most unpaid leave doesn’t count towards an employee’s service, even if it has been agreed to by the employer.

 This means most unpaid leave doesn’t count when calculating most accumulated entitlements such as paid leave.
 Some exceptions are outlined below.

 Even though unpaid leave generally doesn’t count as service, it doesn’t break an employee’s period of continuous service.

 Stand down is different to unpaid leave and shutdown periods.
 See our Library article Difference between stand down, unpaid leave & shutdown.

 Exceptions for some types of unpaid leave

 Unpaid pandemic leave counts as service.
-Unpaid pandemic leave in awards has more information about unpaid pandemic leave.
+Unpaid pandemic leave has more information.

 Exceptions when calculating service for some NES entitlements

 Unpaid leave that has been agreed with an employer counts towards an employee’s continuous service for: